usgs-makerspace/portfolio/README.md

 'periodsOfWork' and 'links'.
 While the pattern of adding these nested values would be difficult to explain in words, using the existing projects as a guide will make adding these values fairly straight forward.

+`note: For the value related to the 'currentStatus' key, please use one of the following choices (note, list may change if needed)`

+`'complete' - use this if a defined period of work has ended; this usually results in an official 'product release', but may also be small item work that is a 'proof of concept' or 'Idea Blitz' related.`

+`'shelved' - use this if a work on a project has ended, but no product has been officially released, and work might resume at some future date.`

+`'closed' - use this for work that has ended, but no product was officially released and there is no intent to resume work on the project at any future date.`

+`'in progress' - use this for projects which are still in active development and require current state of the project to be recorded.
+This situation is common near the end of fiscal reporting periods.`

 ### Adding the Thumbnail image

 The thumbnail image is the image seen on both the 'products' page and the page with the